oleksiikraievyi/Elasticsearch-Inside/README.md

 ## Requirements

-You'll need .NET Framework 4.7.2 or later to use the precompiled binaries.
-The project also works with .net core v2.2.
+This project is compiled using .net standard 2.0, which means this project will work with .NET Framework 4.6.1 (or later) or .net core 2.0 (or later).

 ## License